torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

-These profiles represent different hints that are provided to the low-level firmware about the user's desired energy vs efficiency tradeoff.  ``default`` represents the epp value is set by platform firmware.
+These profiles represent different hints that are provided to the low-level firmware about the user's desired energy vs efficiency tradeoff.  ``default`` represents the epp value is set by platform firmware. ``custom`` designates that integer values 0-255 may be written as well.
 This attribute is read-only.

 ``energy_performance_preference``

-The current energy performance preference can be read from this attribute. and user can change current preference according to energy or performance needs Please get all support profiles list from ``energy_performance_available_preferences`` attribute, all the profiles are integer values defined between 0 to 255 when EPP feature is enabled by platform firmware, but if the dynamic EPP feature is enabled, driver will block writes.
+The current energy performance preference can be read from this attribute. and user can change current preference according to energy or performance needs Coarse named profiles are available in the attribute ``energy_performance_available_preferences``.
+Users can also write individual integer values between 0 to 255.
+When dynamic EPP is enabled, writes to energy_performance_preference are blocked even when EPP feature is enabled by platform firmware.
+Lower epp values shift the bias towards improved performance while a higher epp value shifts the bias towards power-savings.
+The exact impact can change from one platform to the other.
+If a valid integer was last written, then a number will be returned on future reads.
+If a valid string was last written then a string will be returned on future reads.
 This attribute is read-write.

 ``boost``